 · Lie on your back and run in the air with your legs and arms

-· Stand up and shake your arms, legs and whole body
+· Stand up and jiggle your knees fast, shake your arms, legs and whole body

 · Move your body energetically in any way that feels right for you like bouncing up and down, running on the spot or jumping